Program 377: Cruising the Bosphorus; Adriatic Coast; French Impressionism

 Release Date: 09-06-2014

-On the next Travel with Rick Steves, we'll hear how the busy shipping canal that separates the European side of Istanbul from Asia, is a sentimental favorite among Turks.
-We'll learn why the Adriatic coast of Croatia, shows up at the top of so many "must see" lists.
-And we'll get inspired to enjoy Impressionist art in and around Paris, where it originated in the 19th century.
+Hear about how the Bosphorus — the busy shipping canal that separates the European side of Istanbul from Asia — is a sentimental favorite among Turks.
+We’ll also learn why Croatia’s Adriatic coast tops so many travelers’ “must see” lists, and get inspired to enjoy Impressionist art in and around Paris, where it originated.

 - Yaren Turkoglu, tour guide based in Istanbul